stmarconi/DBBenchmark/README.md

 ### Setup & Execution
 1. Install Maven dependencies: mvn clean install
+2. Setup your database credential in application.properties
-2. Create database table (see sql scripts in /sql folder)
+3. Create required tables in your local database (see sql scripts in /sql folder)
-3. Run the Java application
+4. Run the Java application